tkaiman/camp/docs/getting-started.md

 #### Create or upgrade the database

-Once inside your `pipenv shell`, you should be able to perform the initial Django migration to create a local database file by running:
+Once inside your `poetry shell`, you should be able to perform the initial Django migration to create a local database file by running:

 ```sh